ninoseki/mitaka/README.md

 - [Use Mitaka to Perform In-Browser OSINT to Identify Malware, Sketchy Sites, Shady Emails & More](https://null-byte.wonderhowto.com/how-to/use-mitaka-perform-browser-osint-identify-malware-sketchy-sites-shady-emails-more-0216352/)

-**Note:** Please set your API keys in the options for enabling HybridAnalysis, urlscan.io and VirusTotal scan.
+**Note:** Please set your API keys in the options for enabling HybridAnalysis, urlscan.io and VirusTotal scans.

 ## Options